 ABN AMRO Clearing seeks to mitigate its exposure to clients through the maintenance of collateral, including for client positions that ABN AMRO Clearing finances.
 Often, collateral consists of cash or financial instruments, the value of which may fluctuate in very short periods of time.
 Therefore, ABN AMRO Clearing applies a haircut, the level of which is dependent on the volatility and liquidity of the underlying collateral.
 A change in the value of the collateral will be absorbed by the haircut but may nonetheless result in ABN AMRO Clearing holding insufficient collateral.
 ABN AMRO Clearing can accordingly be exposed to credit risk on its clients.
-Furthermore, if a client's collateral becomes insufficient, ABN AMRO Clearing does take remedial action, which may result in increased damages.
+Furthermore, if a client's collateral becomes insufficient ABN AMRO Clearing may not be able to immediately take remedial action, which may result in increased damages.
 If ABN AMRO Clearing does take remedial action, especially in the case of large sudden price movements, it may face a claim from its client.
-If a client goes bankrupt or becomes insolvent, ABN AMRO Clearing may become involved in regulatory investigations.
+If a client goes bankrupt or becomes insolvent, ABN AMRO Clearing may become involved in disputes and litigation with the client's bankruptcy administrator or may become involved in regulatory investigations.
 This could increase ABN AMRO Clearing's operational and litigation costs and may result in losses.